ergoplatform/ergodocs/docs/node/peer-management.md

 There are four categories of penalties:

-* **NonDeliveryPenalty**: This penalty is applied when a peer fails to deliver the requested modifier within the stipulated time frame.
+* **NonDeliveryPenalty**: Applied when a peer fails to deliver the requested modifier within the stipulated time frame.
-* **MisbehaviorPenalty**: This penalty comes into play when a peer delivers an invalid modifier.
+* **MisbehaviorPenalty**: Applied when a peer delivers an invalid modifier.
-* **SpamPenalty**: This penalty is applied when a peer delivers a non-requested modifier.
+* **SpamPenalty**: Applied when a peer delivers a non-requested modifier.
-* **PermanentPenalty**: This penalty is levied on peers who deviate from the actual network protocol.
+* **PermanentPenalty**: Levied on peers who deviate from the actual network protocol.

 When a penalty is imposed, the penalized peer is added to the penalty book.
 A **penalty book** is a mapping `ip` -> (`score, `ts), where `ip` represents a peer IP address, `score` signifies the accumulated penalty score, and `ts` is the timestamp of when the peer was last penalized.

-The penalties of type `NonDeliveryPenalty`, `MisbehaviorPenalty`, and `SpamPenalty` are not imposed on the same peer repetitively within a specified safe interval.
+Penalties of type `NonDeliveryPenalty`, `MisbehaviorPenalty`, and `SpamPenalty` are not imposed on the same peer repetitively within a specified safe interval.
 A **safe interval** refers to the delay between the application of penalties.

 When a peer accumulates a critical penalty score, it gets added to the blacklist.
 A **blacklist** is a mapping `ip` -> `ts`, where `ip` stands for a peer IP address and `ts` represents the timestamp when a peer is banned.